-I worked independently on this project to design a solution that would make it easier for college students to make home-cooked meals.
-I gave myself the time constraint of two weeks, starting with user research and concluding with an interactive prototype.
+I worked independently on this project to design a solution that would make it easier for college students to cook their own meals.
+I gave myself a time constraint of two weeks, starting with user research and concluding with an interactive prototype.

 How might we make the process of finding recipes targeted towards time and cost-conscious college students more efficient?

 I explored three popular recipe apps to identify existing features and opportunity areas.

 I conducted 8 interviews with Berkeley students to gain a better understanding of their current experience with cooking.

 Below is a synthesis of the main insights:

 Cooks about half of their meals on average, but would like to cook more (lack of time and convenience are barriers)

-Would spend at most 30 minutes to make a meal
+Would spend at most 30 minutes to cook a meal

 Wants to have more variety in the foods they make

 Occasionally will search the internet for recipes, does not use a specific recipe site

 Would prefer to use an app to discover new recipes

-Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and healthy recipes to make.
+Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and nutritious recipes to make.

-Although this design problem had a straight-forward solution, it was still extremely useful to do interviews with other college students to figure out what features to include.
-I learned to set aside my assumptions based on my personal experience and frustrations, as doing user research is critical for building empathy and designing an effective solution that serves the needs of others.
-Through this project, I also tightened up my visual design by creating a cohesive visual style.
+Although this design problem had a straight-forward solution, it was still useful to conduct interviews with other college students to determine what features should be included in the recipe app.
+I learned to set aside my assumptions about the topic, as doing user research is critical for building empathy and gaining a deep understanding about the needs of the people you’re designing for.

-Moving forward, I would like to continue testing the usability of the app and iterating on the design.
-Feel free to send me feedback or comments!
+Moving forward, I would like to continue testing the usability of the app and iterating on the screens.
+Feel free to send me feedback or comments via email!